themmyloluwaa/100DaysOfGrowth/readme.md

 - I read about multithreading, concurrency, livelock, deadlocks.
 These are concepts I need to revise because they are unfamiliar.
 - I added a destroy and modal component to the UI project I've been on.
 - I made further research on the knight probability problem and I really do think i'm close to figuring out the solution.

+### Day 50

+- I learnt about the json, pyyaml, hashlib and cryptography packages available in python for working with json, yaml files and for encrypting and decrypting data.
+- I implemented reset-password page, update password modal, user post list page and fixed some e2e tests that were failing.
+Again, please always write tests for your codebase.
+- I containerised a nextjs application today but I doubt i'd be using this for production as I can't get the image size to go below 900Mb.